getsentry/sentry-php/docs/middleware.rst

 other middlewares so that they can sanitize and remove sensitive information before they reach the Sentry server:

-- ``SanitizeHttpBodyMiddleware``: sanitizes the data sent as body of a POST request.
+- ``RemoveHttpBodyMiddleware``: sanitizes the data sent as body of a POST request.
 - ``SanitizeCookiesMiddleware``: sanitizes the cookies sent with the request by hiding sensitive information.